The Windows 10 Fall Creators Update (which you can now download and install) brings support for Windows Mixed Reality devices.

 However, Windows Mixed Reality (MR) can be a confusing concept.
 Is it virtual reality (VR), like the Oculus Rift, or it is more like augmented reality (AR), which Microsoft has already dabbled in with its HoloLens?

-The answer is: it’s kind of both, really – though far more like the former than the latter.
+The answer is that it’s a bit of both – though far more like the former than the latter.

-Microsoft’s blended version of augmented reality (AR) and VR is a new platform to immerse more users into the digital experience with lower-priced and less graphically-intensive headsets.
-To this end, the software maker has worked with top computer manufacturers – like Acer, Asus, HP, Lenovo and Samsung – to develop a more accessible head-mounted display (HMD) standard with a few ground rules.
+Microsoft’s blended version of VR and AR is a new platform that's designed to immerse more users in the digital experience with lower-priced and less graphically-intensive headsets.
+To this end, the software maker has worked with leading computer manufacturers like Acer, Asus, HP, Lenovo and Samsung to develop a more accessible head-mounted display (HMD) standard with a few ground rules.

-Like with VR, you still wear a head-mounted display with two built-in screens to peer into a virtual world.
-Likewise, to interact in Mixed Reality, you can grab a pair of Microsoft-made motion controllers or an Xbox One controller.
+As with high-end VR headsets, you wear a head-mounted display with two built-in screens to peer into a virtual world.
+And, as with VR, you can interact with your virtual world using handheld controllers – in this case pair of Microsoft-made motion controllers or an Xbox One controller.

-However, instead of HTC Vive Lighthouses, Oculus Waypoints or other infrared beacons tracking where you are looking and going, these headsets use integrated cameras to scan the surrounding environment.
-Mixed Reality headsets also can run at low-end graphical settings, enabling something as lightweight as an Ultrabook to generate a digital world for users.
+However, instead of HTC Vive Lighthouses, Oculus Waypoints or other infrared beacons tracking where you're looking and going, these headsets use integrated cameras to scan the surrounding environment.
+Mixed Reality headsets can also run at low-end graphical settings, enabling something as lightweight as an Ultrabook to generate a digital world for users.